 Both providers have a six-month and year-long subscription option as well.
 Strangely enough, TorGuard is actually slightly more affordable in the six-month timeframe, while PIA offers a better deal when you sign up for a year-long plan.

 That said, PIA is a better deal across the board if you do a VPN price comparison that accounts for the fact that a PIA account allows for twice as many connections.
+Read our Surfshark vs PIA guide to see how PIA stacks up against a VPN with unlimited simultaneous connections.

 Unfortunately, there is no PIA free trial, but it does offer a seven-day refund period.
 This lets potential users try out the service while still having some way to get their money back if things don’t work out.
 Comparatively, there is a way to try TorGuard for free, but it requires sending in a previous VPN invoice.